 Amma, the supreme God of the Dogon people of West Africa, created all beings according to the universal principle of complementarity.
 S/he therefore equipped each individual with twin souls – both female and male – at birth.
 In one case, however, a male existence named Yurugu did not want to wait for the completion of his full formation process.
 Instead, he arrogantly competed with Amma, which resulted in his spirit being incomplete.
 Therefore Earth emerged imperfectly and some of the planet’s inhabitants were single-souled beings.
 Today, Yurugu’s descendants remain destructive and rejected by Amma, who had given his female soul away.

 Published in 1994, African American anthropologist Marimba Ani’s book Yurugu uses the figure of Yurugu to describe Europe’s self-claimed superiority and destruction.
-Her comprehensive critique of European thought and behavior examines the causes of global white supremacy, proposing a three-fold conceptualization of culture, based on the concepts of asili (origin), utamawazo, (worldview), and utamaroho (energy) – three terms Ani borrows and/or transforms from Swahili.
+Her comprehensive critique of European thought and behaviour examines the causes of global white supremacy, proposing a three-fold conceptualization of culture, based on the concepts of asili (origin), utamawazo, (worldview), and utamaroho (energy) – three terms Ani borrows and/or transforms from Swahili.
 The book also addresses the term maafa, based on a Swahili word meaning “great disaster” to describe the enslavement of African people.

 Utamaroho and utamawazo are extremely forceful phenomena in the European experience.
 They are brought together in the asili, the root principle of the culture.
 Neither the character of the European utamaroho nor the nature of its utamawazo are alterable unless the asili itself changes. (p.
 17)